ompl/ompl/doc/markdown/CForest.md

 - Sampling bounds are not explicitly set.
 Samples are created and then checked to know if they can lead to a better solution using the established heuristic.
 - Start and goal states are not included in the shared paths in order to keep code simpler.
 - Before pruning a tree, it is checked how many states would be removed.
 If the ratio size new tree/size old tree is not small enough, pruning will not be carried out.
 This allows to save time since the creation of a NearestNeighbors datastructure is time consuming and sometimes, just a few states are being removed.

+\note Despite all these differences, the CForest implementation greatly improves the performance of the underlying single-threaded planner.
+However, an implementation more close to the one described in the paper should improve the performance even more (specially with message passing and not treating all the states the same way).
+Please, take that into account if you plan to compare your algorithm against CForest.

 ### Examples {#cf_examples}